ContextVM/ts-sdk/docs/ctxvm-draft-spec.md

 2. Provide a consistent experience for clients accessing capabilities, and servers exposing their capabilities
 3. Maintain compatibility with both protocols while preserving their security models

-By integrating these protocols, CTXVM combines the standardized capability framework of MCP with the decentralized, cryptographically secure messaging of Nostr.
+By integrating these protocols, ContextVM combines the standardized capability framework of MCP with the decentralized, cryptographically secure messaging of Nostr.
 This integration enables several key advantages:

 - **Discoverability**: MCP servers can be discovered through the Nostr network without centralized registries
 - **Verifiability**: All messages are cryptographically signed using Nostr's public keys
 - **Decentralization**: No single point of failure for service discovery or communication
-- **Protocol Interoperability**: Both MCP and CTXVMs utilize JSON-RPC patterns, enabling seamless communication between the protocols
+- **Protocol Interoperability**: Both MCP and ContextVMs utilize JSON-RPC patterns, enabling seamless communication between the protocols

 The integration preserves the security model of both protocols while enabling new patterns of interaction.

 ### Public Key Cryptography

-CTXVM leverages Nostr's public key cryptography to ensure message authenticity and integrity:
+ContextVM leverages Nostr's public key cryptography to ensure message authenticity and integrity:

 1. **Message Verification**: Every message is cryptographically signed by the sender's private key and can be verified using their public key, ensuring that:
    - Server announcements come from legitimate providers